thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 {% endhighlight %}

 ##Scope, Bound and Free Variables
+With a couple of basic functions under our belts, we can look at variables a bit more in depth.

 Variable scope in λ calculus will be familiar to JavaScript developers because they are function scoped.
 In this function ```λf.λs.(f (s s))``` the variable ```f``` is in the scope of ```(f (s s))``` while the variable ```s``` is in the scope of